 In addition to being easy to prepare, this dessert is loaded with all sorts of healthy benefits.
 Kefir is the result of a very happy relationship between bacteria and yeast (in the water kefir mother culture) that ends up in a delightfully fizzy probiotic beverage that aids in digestion.
 Not to mention, it's tasty!
 What better way to end a festive dinner?

 If you've always got water kefir going, prep time takes just minutes and other tasks can be done in between stirring sessions.
 If you don't typically have it on hand, you can easily make it in advance with about a half hour or so of prep time.
 Just make sure that you prepare the kefir far enough ahead of schedule so that it's nice and fizzy from the fermentation.

-First Make the Water Kefir
+Grapefruit Water Kefir

 You can refer to Wardee's instructions for basic first and second ferment.
 What follows is a similar process, but mine is tweaked to make it work for us.
 Everyone's water kefir is different!

 The major difference is that I do my second ferment in Grolsch style bottles for even more fizz.
 (Wardee's Lacto-Fermentation eCourse has bottling instructions and videos, too.)